Home / OMSAS Application Guide / OMSAS – University of Ottawa

 Because of the important weight attached to the interview performance within our selection process, we will not consider further applications to the MD Program from candidates in previous years who have had 3 interviews.

-This policy applies to all applications regardless of the category applied for.
+This policy applies to all applications regardless of the language stream or pathway applied for.

 Unsuccessful Applications